 Recreational Marijuana Charges and Legal Defenses

-Ever since 2008, there has been a tremendous demand for the decriminalization of the sale, purchase, possession, and consumption of Marijuana (also termed “Marihuana”) in Michigan.
+Ever since 2008, there has been a tremendous demand for decriminalizing the sale, purchase, possession, and consumption of Marijuana (also termed “Marihuana”) in Michigan.
 This demand culminated in 2018 when the people of the State of Michigan voted to allow, among other things, the personal possession and use of marijuana by persons 21 years of age or older.
-The Michigan Regulation and Taxation of Marihuana Act, MCL 333.27951, et seq., (“MRTMA”) went into effect on December 6, 2018, however, it took over 1-year for the State of Michigan to create the regulatory framework for recreational marijuana.
-On December 1, 2019, the recreational marijuana market legally opened, paving the way for an expansion of state-licensed entities to begin growing, process, transporting, testing, and ultimately selling recreational marijuana.
-Importantly, the MRTMA governs only recreational marijuana in Michigan; it does not replace or amend regulations governing medical marijuana in Michigan.
+The Michigan Regulation and Taxation of Marihuana Act, MCL 333.27951, et seq., (“MRTMA”) went into effect on December 6, 2018.
+However, it took over 1-year for Michigan to create the regulatory framework for recreational marijuana in Michigan.

 Proven Legal Protection for Marijuana Use in Michigan

 Whether you are a recreational user or a licensed marijuana establishment under the MRTMA, the legal system governing recreational marijuana in Michigan is complicated.
-Although public acceptance of recreational marijuana is growing nationwide, there remains tension with public officials, law enforcement agencies, and courts on the recreational use of marijuana.
-Some of these individuals either ignore or do not understand the legal protections afforded to you under the MRTMA, and, as a result, an ensuing legal battle often occurs.
-Because law enforcement and most judges are still opposed to marijuana, it is important that you have an experienced attorney if you are charged with marijuana-related crimes in Michigan.
+Although public acceptance of recreational marijuana is growing nationwide, there remains tension with public officials, law enforcement agencies, and courts on recreational marijuana in Michigan.
+Some of these individuals either ignore or do not understand the legal protections afforded to them under the MRTMA, and, as a result, an ensuing legal battle often occurs.
+Because law enforcement and most judges are still opposed to marijuana, it is essential that you have an experienced attorney if you face marijuana-related charges in Michigan.

 What are you permitted to do under the MRTMA?

-The MRTMA provides broad legal protection from arrest, prosecution, penalty, seizure or forfeiture of property, and search or inspection for a person 21 years of age or older who does the following:
+The MRTMA provides broad legal protection from arrest, prosecution, penalty, seizure or forfeiture of property, and search or inspection for a person 21 years of age or older who does the following with regard to recreational marijuana in Michigan:

 - Possessing, using, consuming, purchasing, transporting, or processing 2.5 ounces or less of marijuana, but you are not legally permitted to possess more than 15 grams of marijuana concentrate.
 It is lawful to possess more than 2.5 ounces of marijuana at your residence – up to 10 ounces – however, any excess marijuana over 2.5 ounces must be stored in a container or area equipped with locks or other functioning security devise restricting access to its location.